awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

 To use ECDSA for communications between CloudFront and your origin, do the following:

-1. Generate a private key by using either of the supported curves \(prime256v1 or secp384r1\)\.
+1. Generate a private key by using one of the supported curves \(prime256v1, secp384r1, or X25519\)\.

 1. Generate an ECDSA Digital Certificate in the X\.509 PEM format with a trusted certificate authority\.